Cervical mucus after ovulation typically becomes thicker, less abundant, and creamy or sticky as fertility declines.

 While basal body temperature (BBT) rises after ovulation due to progesterone’s thermogenic effect, cervical mucus changes provide a separate but complementary signal about fertility status.

 BBT confirms ovulation retrospectively because it only rises after ovulation happens.
 In contrast, cervical mucus shifts can be observed daily leading up to and immediately following ovulation.
-Combining both signs improves accuracy in identifying fertile versus infertile days during a menstrual cycle.
+Combining both signs improves accuracy in identifying fertile versus lower-fertility days during a menstrual cycle.

 Common Variations in Cervical Mucus After Ovulation